 We find merit, however, in appellants’ argument that the trial court erroneously determined that the applicable limitations period began to run on the date of termination of each employee’s service.
 Although appellants’ entitlement to the wage guarantee may have arisen as of the dates of their respective terminations, the critical date upon which the running of the statute of limitations commenced was the date on which the contractual breach occurred.
 Thus, we agree with appellants that their claims against appellees did not ripen until appellees failed to honor their obligations under the wage guarantee provision.

 (citations omitted).
-Here, even if the limitations period was 2 years, it would not begin run until at least Defendant was paid for each commissioned job.
-Defendant had the burden to prove this timing as to each job at issue in this case, but did not.
+Here, even if the limitations period was two years, it would not begin running until at least Defendant was paid for each commissioned job.
+Defendant had the burden to prove this timing as to each job at issue in this case but did not.
 See also Leon County v.
 Smith, 397 So.2d 362, 364 (Fla.
-1st DCA 1981) (affirming a trial court’s ruling that the defendant failed to prove the statute of limitations defense and that defendant did “not demonstrate that the cause of action accrued earlier so as to give rise to the statute of limitations.”)
+1st DCA 1981) (affirming a trial court’s ruling that the Defendant failed to prove the statute of limitations defense and that Defendant did “not demonstrate that the cause of action accrued earlier to give rise to the statute of limitations.”)

 DONE AND ORDERED in chambers at Gainesville, Alachua County, Florida on this ______ day of _________, 2017.